The Ultimate In Birding Tours

 Red-footed Boobies (white phase birds only) perch low in trees and bushes, whilst Brown Boobies prefer the open areas near the shore.
 Both Boobies are often harassed by Great Frigatebirds trying to steal their fish.
 A few Lesser Frigatebirds also breed on the island, so this is a great spot to study the very complex plumages of the three species.
 The only other seabird that breeds on the island is the Brown Noddy.

-Emerald Doves (or Green-winged Pigeons) rummage in the woodland leaf litter.
-The Nankeen (or Australian) Kestrel colonized the island in the 1940s and is regularly observed hovering over the more open areas, where White-faced Herons can also be encountered, while Christmas Island Goshawks favour forest edges.
-(The latter is now often treated as a full species rather than being lumped with Variable Goshawk or, more bizarrely, with Brown Goshawk.)
+Common (or Asian) Emerald Doves rummage in the woodland leaf litter.
+The Nankeen (or Australian) Kestrel colonized the island in the 1940s and is regularly observed hovering over the more open areas, where White-faced Herons can also be encountered, while Christmas (Island) Goshawks favour forest edges.
+(The latter is now sometimes treated as a full species rather than being lumped with Variable Goshawk or, more bizarrely, with Brown Goshawk.)

 Christmas Island: Day 4 After some final birding on Christmas Island we will take a flight back to Perth on the Australian mainland, where we will overnight.